t-boye/PageLock/README.md

 - **Max Pages**: Controls how many pages to download
   - Useful for limiting the size of large websites
-  - Default: 15 pages
+  - Default: 5 pages (optimized for Netlify's timeout limits)
+  - Maximum: 50 pages

 - **Max Depth**: Controls crawl depth
   - Depth 1: Only the starting page
   - Depth 2: Starting page + all linked pages
   - Depth 3: Starting page + linked pages + pages they link to
+  - Default: 1 level (optimized for faster response)
-  - Default: 2 levels
+  - Maximum: 5 levels

+**Note**: On Netlify's free tier, functions timeout after 10 seconds.
+The paid tier allows up to 26 seconds.
+For best results, keep maxPages low (5-10) and maxDepth at 1-2 to avoid timeouts.

 ## Project Structure